SQream/sqream_docs/guides/migration/orc.rst

 * For files hosted on NFS, ensure that the mount is accessible from all servers.

-* For HDFS, ensure that SQream DB servers can access the HDFS name node with the correct user-id
+* For HDFS, ensure that SQream DB servers can access the HDFS name node with the correct user-id.
+See our :ref:`hdfs` guide for more information.

-* For S3, ensure network access to the S3 endpoint
+* For S3, ensure network access to the S3 endpoint.
+See our :ref:`s3` guide for more information.

 3. Figure out the table structure
 ===============================================